RAG vs Fine-Tuning: Choosing the Right LLM Strategy for Your Use Case

 | Output format control | Moderate | Excellent |

-| Hallucination risk | Lower (grounded) | Higher on facts |
+| Hallucination risk on facts | Lower (grounded) | Higher |

 | Latency | Higher (retrieval step) | Lower (no retrieval) |